- Either is acceptable.

 - Either is available.
 (Here, either is a pronoun.
 It has taken a singular verb.)

 - Neither man is suitable.
 (Here, neither is a determiner.)

 - Neither of the men is suitable.
 (Here, neither is a pronoun.)

 Singular Verb with Singular ElementsIf the pairings either/or (often the either is omitted) or neither/nor form part of the subject of a verb and both elements are singular, then the verb must be singular too.
 For example:

 Be Brave with the RulingSometimes, it may sound wrong to use the singular form of the verb.
-Be confident and, if both elements are singular, use the singular form.
+Be confident.
+If both elements are singular, use the singular form.
+For example:

 - Neither Jeremy nor Sarah was in the shop at the time of the theft.
 (Here, was is correct.
 Using were would be wrong.)